Aminocd/slate/source/index.html.md

 }
 ```

-This endpoint retrieves all stores belonging to the sub location associated with the ID provided.
+This endpoint retrieves all stores that have an active owner belonging to the sub location associated with the ID provided.

 ### HTTP Request